House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. It is estimated that 21,800 residential fires are caused by space heaters every year.

-Although percentages are helpful in helping you to understand how many fires are caused by space heaters, actual numbers can be more helpful.
+Although percentages help you to understand how many fires are caused by space heaters, the actual numbers can be more helpful.
+For example, 21,800 residential fires are caused by space heaters every year.

 (United States Consumer Product Safety Commission)